protez/rsms.github.com/about/index.md

 ## Contact

-Get in thouch by sending an e-mail to rasmus@notion.se
+Get in touch by sending an electronic mail over the internets to rasmus●notion.se